Part 1 – Will my E46 subframe crack? How will I know?

 Need someone to talk to?

-We will be releasing articles in future detailing all the other areas prone to fail and why, as well as what is needed to achieve a permanent peace of mind solution.
-If your car has suffered from subframe failure, you’re wanting to act preventatively or simply have questions about the above, please do not hesitate to contact us directly.
+If your car has suffered from subframe failure and you’re wanting to act preventatively or simply have questions about the above, please do not hesitate to contact us directly.

-We are available to discuss this issue or any other aspects of your E46 with you and willing to answer any questions you may have via Email or Facebook.
+We are available to discuss any aspect of your E46's chassis & suspension with you and happy to answer any questions you may have via Email, Facebook or Instagram.

-We are E46 enthusiasts like many of our customers and love the chassis despite its flaws and open to provide whatever guidance we can to help others deal with this issue correctly and permanently in a manner that suits your goals and budget.
-Whether it’s chassis issues, suspension recommendations or build goals we’re always available to chat.
+We are E46 enthusiasts like many of our customers and love the chassis despite its flaws and open to provide whatever guidance we can to help others deal with this issue correctly and permanently.